 June was a month of extreme sadness.
 People witnessed the unlawful killing of George Floyd by police in America.
 George captured the hearts and anger of the world.
 Black Lives Matter protests were held internationally in spite of Covid-19.
 My nieces attended the march in Bristol where the statue of slave trader Edward Colston was thrown into the Bristol Harbour.

 June was also the 72nd anniversary of the arrival of Windrush.
 William Saul, father of my sister Jayne and brother Gary, travelled from George Town, Guyana in the mid 1950s.
 Jayne wrote about this and reflected on the current Windrush scandal and recent protests.

-A devastating lowlight wa the deterioration of the mental health of one of my sons’ to such a point that he was sectioned, I was totally floored and my own MH severely compromised.
-Coupled with this was not being able to see him because of Covid-19 and the rest of the family.
+A devastating lowlight was the deterioration of the mental health of one of my sons’ to such a point that he was sectioned, I was totally floored and my own MH severely compromised.
+Coupled with this was not being able to see him and the rest of the family due to Covid-19.

 I found lack of connection, hugs, like many others, particularly difficult.
 I thought about how to get some PPE and had a lightbulb moment.
 I ordered some an old fashioned rain-macs!
 They arrived brightly coloured to mingle in with the gleaming June sun.
 The joy and healing of that afternoon will stay with me.

 July saw some of the stewards from Greenacre Walks, meet for the first time in months.
 We were all wary but the sun was shining, it was gloriously hot and we had such fun.

 August saw the exciting launch of the Alliance for Care Experienced People in Higher Education (ACEPHE) an international organisation for those working and studying in HE.
 And a trip to the seaside, well estuary really, Maldon and the first sighting of Northey Island.
 It was so nice to get away if only for a one day holi-day.